rennacker/shiny_Drought_gc_jm_tr/README.md

 - DIGITAL.CSIC for SPEIbase climate data
 - geoBoundaries team for administrative boundary data
 - WorldPop at University of Southampton for demographic data
-- ESM 244 course instructors and teaching staff
+- ESM 217 and ESM 244 course instructors and teaching staff

 ## Contact